Stress and anxiety – coping with war anxiety - Priory experts offer advice

-Such experience of “trauma” can contribute to poor physical, as well as mental, health, and when the symptoms become excessive and unyielding, “they become a problem”.
+Such experience of trauma can contribute to poor physical and mental health, and when the symptoms become excessive and unyielding, they become a problem.

 Many were already struggling with stress and anxiety, which soared during the pandemic.
 Inquiries for private treatment at Priory rose 52% for stress, and a third for anxiety last year.